Successful fashion entrepreneurs have a secret they won’t share.

 12. A few other things to consider

 Not sure if you’re ready to look for a manufacturer just yet?
-Find out everything you need to have in place before you go on a hunt to find your perfect swimwear manufacturing partner!
+Find out everything you need to have in place before you look for swimwear manufacturer.

-Runway Kit is a unique e-commerce platform that offers fashion designers and entrepreneurs the option to design, sample and manufacture in smaller, flexible quantities – all at start-up friendly, transparent costs.
+Runway Kit offers fashion designers and entrepreneurs the option to design, sample and manufacture in smaller, flexible quantities – all at start-up friendly, transparent costs.